shekhar-shubhendu/squid-py/README.md

 1. Copy keeper artifacts

     A bash script is available to copy keeper artifacts into this file directly from a running docker image.
 This script needs to run in the root of the project.
+    The script waits until the keeper contracts are deployed, and then copies the artifacts.

     ```
-    ./script/extract_keeper_artifacts.sh
+    ./scripts/wait_for_migration_and_extract_keeper_artifacts.sh
     ```

     The artifacts contain the addresses of all the deployed contracts and their ABI definitions required to interact with them.

 1. Run the unit tests